sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/7400 - excel-reference.md

 hidden: false
 ---

-This topic describes how Sensible converts documents such as PDFs into Excel spreadsheets.
+This topic describes the rules Sensible uses to transform documents such as PDFs into Excel spreadsheets.
+These rules are based on the SenseML configuration you use to extract data from the document.

 **Prerequisites**